 Human breast milk contains over 600 strains of bacteria.
 Though we list B. breve here, this is just one of the many probiotics present in raw milk.

 It was previously thought that probiotics reside solely in the gut.
 However, new research suggests this is far from the case.
-One study showed that mothers who took a women’s probiotic supplement before and after giving birth had significantly higher concentrations of probiotic strains and cytokines in their breast milk.
+One study4 showed that mothers who took a women’s probiotic supplement before and after giving birth had significantly higher concentrations of probiotic strains and cytokines in their breast milk.
 Furthermore, their infants also had higher levels of the antibody sIgA, which protects against harmful pathogens.
-The babies also experienced less digestive problems and fewer instances of regurgitation.
+The babies also experienced fewer digestive problems and instances of regurgitation.

 What About Probiotic Supplements for Women?